-Step 1: Type Regedit in Start menu or taskbar search box and then press Enter key.
+Step 1: Type Regedit in the Start menu or taskbar search box and then press Enter key.
 Click Yes button when you see the User Account Control dialog.

 Step 2: In the Registry Editor, navigate to the following key:

-Step 3: Right-click on Windows key (as shown in the below picture), click New, and then click Key.
+Step 3: Right-click on Windows key (as shown in the below picture), click New and then click Key.